AdAstraAbyssoque/HKUST-UFUG2602/README.md

 ## License

-This work is licensed under a [Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+This work is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Disclaimer